-This outlook summarizes the latest trends and achievements in orbital, interplanetary and interstellar propulsion and makes a preliminary outlook for the upcoming decades.
+This outlook summarizes the latest trends and achievements in orbital, interplanetary and interstellar space propulsion technology and makes a preliminary outlook for the upcoming decades.
 While interplanetary propulsion is a reality, we are approaching an interstellar propulsion ability which may realize sometime in the next decades or centuries.
 Despite the progress, we are still many many decades away from realizing plans to reach the Oort cloud and the nearby stars.
 Nevertheless, technological progress is pushing the ability of space travel towards an incremental step from interplanetary exploration to interstellar exploration.
 Several technologies and concepts may enable this dramatic transition.
 Those are mainly having to do with the developing ability to harness and concentrate immense quantities of energy and the development of reactionless highly-energy efficient propulsion concepts.

 Space exploration began at Earth's orbit at an extraordinary pace back in the 20th century.
 In fact, the first probe to reach the Kármán line space boundary at 100km above Earth was a German V-2 rocket as early as 1944.
 This was soon followed by the US space program, initially relying on the same V-2 rocket technology.
 Then, the Soviet Union joined the space exploration effort, which turned into the notorious space race.
 The multi-staged rocket propulsion technology allowed to reach increasingly higher orbits and hence in 1950s, after passing to 1000km mark above Earth's ground level, it became possible to set orbital satellites.
 It started with the Soviet Sputnik-1 satellite in 1957 and was followed with multiple launches by both the USSR and the US.
 Earth's Moon was the next target and shortly also transformed into the interplanetary space exploration of the solar system.
 In 1959, the Soviet Luna-1 mission was the first probe to exit Earth's gravitational pull, and though missing its target - the Moon - it was the first human made probe to enter an orbit around the sun in the interplanetary space.